Fourteen knots that cover almost every working situation on deck. Diagrams show rope topology with crossings; for tying practice, use a real line.

 Tie a slipped loop partway along the line; pass the running end around the anchor point and back through the loop; pull tight; lock with two half hitches.

 Friction hitch that grips a main line when loaded, slides when relaxed.
-Self-rescue up a line, ascending, or as a back-up for safety lines.
+Self-rescue up a line, ascending, or as a back-up.

 Form a loop in a thinner cord; wrap it three times around the main line, each wrap inside the previous one; dress evenly.

 Forms a loop in the middle of a line.
 Load can pull on either end or the loop itself without slipping.
-Isolates a damaged section of rope.
+Isolates a damaged section.

 Wrap the line twice around your hand; pass the outer wrap over the inner two; pull the middle wrap out to form the loop.